Monmouth (UK Parliament constituency): 1918 to 1983

 In 1918 the Monmouth constituency was defined as consisting of the municipal boroughs of Abergavenny, and Monmouth, the urban districts of Caerleon, Chepstow, and Usk, the rural districts of Abergavenny, Chepstow, Magor, Monmouth, Cwmbran and Pontypool, and part of the rural district of St Mellons.
 The same boundaries were used for the general elections of 1922, 1923, 1924, 1929, 1931, 1935 and 1945.

 New boundaries, created by the House of Commons (Redistribution of Seats) Act 1949, were used for the 1950 general election, and the Monmouth constituency was defined as consisting of the municipal boroughs of Abergavenny and Monmouth, the urban districts of Caerleon, Chepstow, Cwmbran and Usk, and the rural districts of Abergavenny, Chepstow, Magor and St Mellons, Monmouth, and Pontypool.

 For the 1951 general election, there was some alteration to the boundaries of rural district of Magor and St Mellons.

 The constituency was redefined again for the 1955 general election, taking account of new local government boundaries.
 The result was the same list of boroughs and districts as for the 1951 election.
 1951 boundaries were used also in the general elections of 1959, 1964, 1966, 1970, February 1974, October 1974 and 1979.

 In 1974, under the Local Government Act 1972, the local government county of Monmouth was abolished.
 For the 1983 general election, new constituency boundaries were drawn, taking account of new local government boundaries.

+1983 to 2024

+The constituency was one of eight covering the preserved county of Gwent.
+The other seven were Blaenau Gwent, Caerphilly, Islwyn, Merthyr Tydfil and Rhymney, Newport East, Newport West and Torfaen.
+Merthyr Tydfil and Rhymney, however, straddles the boundary with the preserved county of Mid Glamorgan.
+It covered most of the local authority of Monmouthshire, with the main towns being Chepstow, Monmouth and Abergavenny.

+For the 2010 general election, there were no changes to the boundaries of the Monmouth constituency stemming from the Fifth Review of the Boundary Commission for Wales.
+Likewise there were no boundary changes in 1997.